qinmenghua/pw-chat/PW Chat/README.txt

 For compiled download(applies to source as well)------------------------------- You DO NOT have to use the Setup provided, I simply have it there for ease of use.
-Inside the standalone directory is all that is needed to run PW Chat You must put the server files somewhere that can parse PHP it DOES NOT have to be on the same server as your PW Server so long as it can talk to gdeliveryd.
-If you whine and say it doesn't work it probably is your fault as it works for me on a different machine and on my PW Server vm just fine
+Inside the standalone directory is all that is needed to run PW Chat.
+You must put the server files somewhere that can parse PHP; it DOES NOT have to be on the same server as your PW Server so long as it can talk to gdeliveryd and gamedbd.

-Raise an issue on Google Code OR in the Ragezone forum thread ONLY if you can't figure something out
+For any issues-----------------------------------------------------------------
+I will gladly help anyone that has problems via an issue raised on Google Code (https://code.google.com/p/pw-chat/issues/entry) or on the RaGEZONE thread (http://forum.ragezone.com/f452/pw-chat-733110/).
+If you ask questions that are just downright stupid and considered 'basic' knowledge I will not help you.

+Basic Knowledge Definition-----------------------------------------------------
+I consider 'basic' knowledge of operating a server as having a PW Server already running without any issues.
+If you don't even have that then you do not meet the requirements for 'basic' knowledge and I will not help you in setting up my application due to it relying on a PW Server being present.

+Bug Reporting------------------------------------------------------------------
+If you DO happen to stumble across a bug or something that looks out of the ordinary DO tell me if it still exists in the latest download.
+I try to update the download on the Google Code page as soon as I fix ANY bug to keep any that do exist to a minimum for the sake of the users and my own sanity.
+I attempt to write as much bug free code as I can, but as any developer can tell you, no one is perfect.